 —And, most importantly, does American Airlines think that pitching their credit card on every flight to captive passengers improves their brand?

 After all, this survey found that over 90% of airline passengers said they’d never apply for a credit card in flight.
-(And, of course, some of those who would have already got one—yet still have to put up with the same spiel on every subsequent trip!)
+(And, of course, there are those who have already got one—yet still have to put up with the same spiel on every subsequent trip!)